Dobiasd/articles/a_personal_generic_things_i_learned_as_a_software_developer_list.md

 could quickly understand it, often helps tremendously in finding the solution already.
-This kind of "Rubber duck debugging" helps to isolate the essence of the issue and can bring a deep understanding of the topic with it.
+This kind of "Rubber duck debugging" helps to isolate the essence of the issue and can bring a deep understanding of the topic with it, instead of solving it by cargo culting.

 ## Personal advancement